Success

 At CUAG: Curated two exhibitions, including “Going Public: Two Local Collections”

-Now: Head, Reference Services, Library, National Gallery of Canada
+Now: Senior Manager, Library, Archives and Research Fellowships, National Gallery of Canada

 Christine Sadler